qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. note:: The tools are not enabled if the map view is in geographic coordinates.

-The aim of the Advanced Digitizing tool is to lock coordinates, lengths, and angles when moving the mouse during the digitalizing in the map canvas.
+The aim of the Advanced Digitizing tool is to lock coordinates, lengths, and angles when moving the mouse during the digitizing in the map canvas.

 You can also create constraints with relative or absolute reference.
 Relative reference means that the next vertex constraints' values will be relative to the